openvinotoolkit/openvino.genai/llm_bench/python/README.md

 ```
 `<NUMBER>` is the number of total physical cores in 2 sockets.

-## 6. CPU Threading
+## 6. Execution on CPU device

-OpenVINO uses [oneTBB](https://github.com/oneapi-src/oneTBB/) as default threading library, while Torch uses [OpenMP](https://www.openmp.org/).
+OpenVINO is by default bult with [oneTBB](https://github.com/oneapi-src/oneTBB/) threading library, while Torch uses [OpenMP](https://www.openmp.org/).
 Both threading libraries have ['busy-wait spin'](https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html) by default.
-So in LLM pipeline, when inference on CPU with OpenVINO and postprocessing with Torch(For example: greedy search or beam search), there is threading overhead in the switching between inference(OpenVINO with oneTBB) and postprocessing (Torch with OpenMP).
+When running LLM pipeline on CPU device, there is threading overhead in the switching between inference on CPU with OpenVINO (oneTBB) and postprocessing (For example: greedy search or beam search) with Torch (OpenMP).

 **Alternative solutions**
-1. Use --genai option which uses OpenVINO genai APIs instead of optimum-intel APIs.
-In this case postprocessing is executed with OpenVINO genai APIs.
+1. Use --genai option which uses OpenVINO genai API instead of optimum-intel API.
+In this case postprocessing is executed with OpenVINO genai API.
-2. Without --genai option which uses optimum-intel APIs, set environment variable [OMP_WAIT_POLICY](https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fWAIT_005fPOLICY.html) to PASSIVE which will disable OpenMP 'busy-wait', and benchmark.py will also limit the Torch thread number to avoid using CPU cores which is in 'busy-wait' by OpenVINO inference.
+2. Without --genai option which uses optimum-intel API, set environment variable [OMP_WAIT_POLICY](https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fWAIT_005fPOLICY.html) to PASSIVE which will disable OpenMP 'busy-wait', and benchmark.py will also limit the Torch thread number to avoid using CPU cores which is in 'busy-wait' by OpenVINO inference.

 ## 7. Additional Resources